9 Hypothesis Testing

 9.1.1 The one-sample hypothesis test for the population mean

 Let’s continue working with the population mean, \(\mu\).
-In Chapter 8 we used a random sample to construct a 95% confidence interval for \(\mu\).
+In Chapter 8, we used a random sample to construct a 95% confidence interval for \(\mu\).

 When performing hypothesis testing, we test a claim about \(\mu\) by collecting a

-random sample and using it to determine if the sample obtained is consistent to
+random sample and using it to determine if the sample obtained is consistent

-activity.
+almonds activity.
 Assume that the almonds’ company has stated on its

-website that the average weight of a chocolate-covered almond is exactly 3.6 grams.
+website that the average weight of a chocolate-covered almond is exactly 3.6

+grams.
 We are not so sure about this claim and as researchers believe that it is

 different than 3.6 grams on average.
 To test these competing claims,

-we again use the random sample
+we again use the random sample almonds_sample_100

 from the moderndive

-the first 10 lines are shown below:
+package, and the first 10 lines are shown:

 almonds_sample_100